-Tractor trailer trucks can weigh up to 80,000 pounds when they are fully loaded.
+Tractor-trailer trucks can weigh up to 80,000 pounds when they are fully loaded.
 They weigh as much as 40,000 pounds even when they are not carrying cargo.
 That compares with a passenger car, which only weighs about 3,000 pounds.
 Persons inside those smaller vehicles usually sustain the worst injuries in any crash involving a truck.

-Why Truck Accidents Are More Complex
+Why Truck Accidents in Georgia Are More Complex

 Truck accidents are not like other crashes on the road.
 Several factors make truck accidents much more complex and confusing than other accidents.
 Those factors include:

 - Damages – It’s a simple fact: trucks weigh much more than other vehicles, and they are much larger.
-The damages and injuries in tractor trailer accidents are also much more serious.
+The damages and injuries in tractor-trailer accidents are also much more serious.
 It may take victims much longer to recover from those injuries.
 A claim cannot be filed until the accident victim has reached maximum medical improvement (MMI).
 At that point, the victim’s injuries will not get any better, nor will they get any worse.
 That recovery period can drag a claim out for months and months.

 - Determining liability – It is always difficult to determine liability in a car accident.
 That becomes even more complicated when a commercial truck is involved.
 This is in part because there be several liable parties.
 A truck driver may have caused the crash.
 The company he works for may have also played a part.
-The manufacturer of the truck, a cargo company or a truck repair service may also be liable in the accident.
+The manufacturer of the truck, a cargo company, or a truck repair service may also be liable in the accident.

 - Dealing with trucking companies – A representative of the trucking company is likely to visit the crash scene almost immediately after an accident.
 The representative may be looking to remove evidence that proves who was liable for the accident.
 Trucking companies will also make it very difficult to obtain the truck driver’s employment records and other documents that could show liability.
-The trucking company’s stonewalling and foot-dragging makes the aftermath of a crash a trying and difficult time.
+The trucking company’s stonewalling and foot-dragging make the aftermath of a crash a trying and difficult time.

 - Federal regulations – Many federal laws and regulations control the trucking industry.
-For example, truck drivers must comply with a federal hours of service rule.
+For example, truck drivers must comply with federal hours of service rule.
 That dictates the amount of time truck drivers can be on the road.
 Those laws and regulations add complexity to a truck-car crash.

 - Truck data –Many truck drivers now carry a black box within their vehicle that records data.
 Among the data collected: the speed the truck was traveling at and how many hours it had been in operation before the accident.
 The black box can provide critical evidence, but accident victims often do not know how to access it.